hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 # Note
 I don't know whether the program displays the status correctly so it is better to manually count points then compare it to the program's.
-If you find it show incorrectly, please tell me so I can fix it :).
+If you find it show incorrectly or working improperly, please tell me so I can fix it :).
-By the way, the "Settings" button is not working yet, but it will be included in the next update.

 # Live DRC Points Calculator
 (formaerly known as RealTimeDRCPointsDisplayer)